 The Gallery’s Māori Advisory Group, Haerewa, was established in 1994.

-‘Haerewa’ translates as the ‘first cut’ of the tā moko (tattoo) artist, and taking this name equates the group with cutting-edge activities.
+‘Haerewa’ translates as the ‘first cut’ of the tā moko (tattoo) artist, symbolising the group with cutting-edge activities.

-Over the last two decades, Haerewa has played a vital role in the Gallery’s life.
-Its members have been instrumental in the establishment of the role of Indigenous Curator, Māori Art (Ngahiraka Mason for twenty years until 2015; Nigel Borell 2015–2020); have generously taken on the roles of kaumātua (the late Arnold Manaaki Wilson, Fred Graham, ONZM, Dr Patu Hohepa) and kuia (foundation chair, Elizabeth Ellis, CNZM, Mere Harrison Lodge); and have provided support for major exhibitions of Māori art, including Korurangi (1995), Goldie (1997), Hotere (1998), Pūrangiaho: Seeing Clearly (2001), Te Hei Tiki (2005), Turuki Turuki!
+For the last two decades, Haerewa has shaped the Gallery’s development.
+Its members have been instrumental in the establishment of the role of Curator, Māori Art (Ngahiraka Mason for twenty years until 2015; Nigel Borell 2015–2020, and now held by Nathan Pōhio).
+They also served as esteemed kaumātua (the late Arnold Manaaki Wilson, Fred Graham CNZM, and the late Dr. Patu Hohepa KNZM) and kuia (foundation chair, Elizabeth Ellis CNZM, Mere Harrison Lodge); and have provided support for major exhibitions of Māori art, including Korurangi (1995), Goldie (1997), Hotere (1998), Pūrangiaho: Seeing Clearly (2001), Te Hei Tiki (2005), Turuki Turuki!
 Paneke Paneke!
 (2008), Modern Māori (2011), Five Māori Painters (2014), The Māori Portraits: Gottfried Lindauer’s New Zealand (2016), Adorned Histories (2016), Radical Beginnings (2018), Wi Taepa: Retrospective (2018), Living Portraits: Mata Raurangi (2019) and Toi Tū Toi Ora: Contemporary Māori Art (2020).

-Chaired by Elizabeth Ellis, CNZM from its foundation in 1994 until 2021, Haerewa is currently chaired by Dr Valance Smith.
+Chaired by Elizabeth Ellis, CNZM, from its inception in 1994 until 2021, Haerewa is now chaired by Dr. Valance Smith.

 Haerewa members